This “pickaninny" ain’t smiling. |

 In 2011, Boris was repeatedly warned after the death in police custody of international reggae artist Smiley Culture.
 But, unfortunately, he chose to ignore the reality of deteriorating relations between black communities and the Met Police.
 Six months later, this would erupt onto our streets, with devastating consequences for the entire country.

 Let that sink in and resonate.
 August 2011 was not inevitable; quite the reverse.
+In fact, 2011 was entirely avoidable.

-In a city where almost half the population is BAME, any politician who tries to run the City like racism doesn’t exist will force us all to pay a heavy price
+In a city where almost half the population is BAME, any politician who tries to run the City like racism doesn’t exist will force us all to pay a heavy price.

 Black communities, already under enormous pressure due to austerity, were not going to simply allow a return to the days of the SUS law.